 – RIIGOV401D Apply, monitor and report on compliance systems

-AusQ Training are an approved Main Roads WA training provider therefore participants will also receive a Main Roads WA Advanced Worksite Traffic Management (AWTM) accreditation (valid for 3 years)
+AusQ Training is a Main Roads WA approved training provider therefore upon successful completion and meeting all the required Main Roads WA pre requisites participants will also receive a Main Roads WA Advanced Worksite Traffic Management (AWTM) accreditation (valid for 3 years).

 Pre Entry Requirements